Like the INFJ personality type, the ENFJ is among the rarest of the sixteen types, comprising only about 2-3% of the population.

 As I’ve described elsewhere, personal growth is more about utilizing our natural strengths and enhancing the conditions for functioning authentically according to our type than it is about directly developing or “improving” the inferior function.
 In this light, integrating ENFJs learn to regularly employ their Fe and Ni, while allowing the Ti endpoint to take care of itself.
 Rather than over-emphasizing their skills as independent logicians (Ti), for instance, they are better off focusing on their relationships and social networks (Fe).
 While it may sound paradoxical, the best way for ENFJs to self-actualize and discover themselves is through consistent engagement with other people.
 By helping others discover and actualize their potential, ENFJs move ever closer toward self-understanding and personal wholeness.

-For a more extensive look at each of the ENFJ’s personality preferences and functions, be sure to explore my latest eBook, My True Type: Clarifying Your Personality Type, Preferences & Functions.
+For a more extensive look at each of the ENFJ’s personality preferences and functions, be sure to explore our latest book, My True Type: Clarifying Your Personality Type, Preferences & Functions:

 Famous ENFJs / Celebrities:

 Frasier Crane, Princess Leia, Neil Patrick Harris, Raymond Reddington (Blacklist), Simon Cowell, Melissa George, David Copperfield, Merve Emre, Darren Criss, Kate Winslett, Jordan Peterson